Raised floor: General commercial use

 higher requirement with regards to static loadings and PSA heavy grade should be employed.
-This provides 12 kN/m^{2} UDL and a 4.5 kN point load, again with a 3 x safety factor applied.
+This provides 12 kN/m^{2} UDL and a 4.5 kN point load, again with a 3x safety factor applied.

 Residential use

 While major wiring may not be the focus, residential use of raised floors and split levels in 12 ft Manhattan apartments provides "high-performance elements" and added functionality.